 The Graveyard Book is another dark fairytale by Neil Gaiman.
 The story follows a young boy, Bod, as he hides from the man who killed his parents.
 Meanwhile, the ghosts of a local graveyard adopt him as their own!
 As with much of Gaiman’s writing, the premise is a little unsettling, but the execution is surprisingly whimsical and funny.

 This mysterious, psychological tale follows a young wife in her new home–a mansion in north England.
 As the woman learns more about her husband’s first wife, she can’t shake the feeling that she-and the entire estate-is a little bit haunted by the memory of her predecessor, Rebecca.
 Rebecca is a 20th century classic, wherein Du Maurier lures us into her writing with her keen awareness of suspense and human nature.

 What began as a creative writing game turned into Mary Shelley’s classic story that would later define the horror genre.
 Frankenstein is an iconic novel poses all kinds of interesting discussion questions for teens about mankind’s role as a creator and the isolation we can all sometimes feel.

 This story about peculiarly gifted children will delight teens who enjoy Harry Potter, X Men, and The Percy Jackson series.
-The eerie, authentic vintage photos scattered throughout the book, also give this book a unique edge.
+The eerie, authentic vintage photos scattered throughout the book also give this it a unique edge.
 This one definitely has some scary moments, but they are at a strictly YA level!

-Bram Stoker’s Dracula is a gothic horror like no other, and one that defined the way we conceptualize vampires, today.
+Bram Stoker’s Dracula is a gothic horror like no other, and one that defined the way we conceptualize vampires today.
 The heavy language might be a bit challenging for teens (but that’s not a bad thing, especially if you plan to use it to help build vocabulary and expose them to classics).
-However, the constant suspense of the plot help make this story a spine-tingling page turner, even by modern standards.
+However, the constant suspense of the plot helps make this story a spine-tingling page turner, even by modern standards.